mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 Now that we've talked about _generator filtering_, let's talk about _Filters_.

-So for we have seen one type of "argument" that can be passed to the comprehension, the generator.
+So far we have seen one type of "argument" that can be passed to the comprehension, the generator.
 Another "argument" is the filter!
 Let's look at a quick example.

 In this example, we iterate over a list of employees, filter based on the employees status, and return a list of the employee's names